-- The menu offers a selection of nutritious foods from a variety of food groups e.g. fruit, vegetables, legumes, grains, protein and dairy. - Vegetables and/or fruit are included in most menu items. - Gluten free, dairy free, vegan, vegetarian and coeliac options are available or there is flexibility in the menu items to request alternatives. - Wholegrain options are available e.g. wholegrain bread, brown rice, wholemeal pasta. - Processed meats are avoided or kept to a minimum e.g. ham, salami, sausages, bacon. - Meat alternatives are available e.g. legumes, egg, tofu. - Cooking methods such as steaming, grilling, baking, poaching, and stir-frying are used.
-Avoid menu items that are "deep fried" or "battered". - Portion sizes are appropriate e.g. one sandwich or wrap per person or one piece of fruit per person.
+- The menu offers a variety of nutritious foods from a variety of food groups e.g. fruit, vegetables, legumes, grains, and protein. - Vegetables and/or fruit should be included in most menu items. - Gluten free, dairy free, vegan, vegetarian and coeliac options are available or there is a flexibility in the menu items. - Wholegrain options are available e.g. wholegrain bread, brown rice, wholemeal pasta. - Processed meats are avoided or kept to a minimum e.g. ham, salami, sausages, bacon. - Meats alternatives are available e.g. legumes, egg, tofu. - Cooking methods such as steaming, grilling, baking, poaching, and stir-frying are used.
+Avoid menu items that are "deep fried" or "battered". - Portion sizes are appropriate e.g. one sandwich or wrap per person or 1 piece or fruit per person.